PAT: Pruning-Aware Tuning for Large Language Models: Experiments

 \subsection{Experimental Results and Analysis}

 \paragraph{Performance Comparison.}

 \cref{tab:main-result} shows the zero-shot evaluations of different pruning methods across 14 well-known tasks, where various types and sizes of LLMs are tested.
 We obtain that: (1) Our method, employing the Pruning-Aware Tuning (PAT) strategy, achieves the highest accuracy across pruned models.
 In contrast, LLM-Pruner and SliceGPT, which use either the Pruning before Fine-Tuning (P$\rightarrow$FT) or Fine-Tuning before Pruning (FT$\rightarrow$P), suffer from non-negligible accuracy degradation.
 However, the``P$\rightarrow$FT'' significantly outperforms the ``FT$\rightarrow$P''.
 (2) The feasibility of pruning varies across different models.
 We observe that Llama2 with PAT maintains comparable performance to the un-pruned LoRA approach even at a 30\% pruning rate, whereas Gemma 7b shows the trending of accuracy degradation at a 20\% pruning rate.
 (3) Surprisingly, Llama2 7B and 13B with PAT under less than 30\% and 20\% pruning ratio, respectively, exhibit accuracy better than the un-pruned LoRA. \paragraph{Efficiency and Accuracy Trade-off.} The implementation of HIO significantly reduces the number of trainable parameters, but this reduction may directly impact the model accuracy.
 We conducted experiments using various scales of training parameters on the Llama 2 7B model, and illustrate the results in \cref{fig:tradeoff-param-acc}.
 The total number of trainable parameters is adjusted by the rank values of HIO and LoRA modules.
 For example, the ``LoRA-64'' in dark represents the traditional LoRA fine-tuning with a rank value set to 64, and the ``HIO-200, LoRA-20'' in purple represents our PAT with a rank of 200 in HIO and a rank of 20 in LoRA modules.
 We find that our PAT demonstrates a performance trend correlated to the number of trainable parameters. ``Dense\footnote{Indicating that we use the dense matrix instead of the HIO.}, LoRA-8'' with 14.15\% trainable parameters achieves 64.19\% accuracy, outperforming ``LoRA-64'' by 5.43\%.
 Conversely, ``HIO-8, LoRA-8'' with merely 0.36\% trainable parameters results in a 6\% accuracy reduction.
 In practice, we opt for ``HIO-200, LoRA-20'' in Llama 2 7B experiments, aligning the parameter count with that of ``LoRA-64''.
-Details for settings on other models are provided in the Appendix.
+For others, Gemma 2B with ``HIO-300, LoRA20'', Gemma 7B with ``HIO-300, LoRA20'', Llama2 13B with ``HIO-200, LoRA20'' , and Yi-1.5 34B with ``HIO-200, LoRA20''.

 \paragraph{Memory and Latency.} We conducted an evaluation of the VRAM usage and the inference latency comparing the base Llama2 7B and 13B models with pruned versions, as illustrated in \cref{fig:memory} and \cref{fig:latency}.
 The GPU memory is tested by loading the model without any proceeding tokens.
 The latency is tested by the time of the first token prediction in a batch with an initial context length of 128.
 Specifically, we assessed the models pruned at 20\%, 25\%, and 30\% ratios across various batch sizes.
 Our 30\% pruned models achieve 1.33$\times$ speedup on average.
 Moreover, the base Llama2 13B model encounters Out-Of-Memory (OOM) errors at a batch size of larger than 288 when executed on a single A100-80GB GPU.
 In contrast, our pruned models work reliably under these conditions.